weisensee/PinochleGame/README.txt

 COMPONENTS OF THIS PROJECT::
--Game Database 	-- stores past games for machine learning access -Game Server 	-- hosts database and online playing environment -Pinochle AI 	-- plays against players and learns as it goes -WebApp 		-- Allows players to play online from different platforms -Phone App 		-- Allows android users to play natively on their system
+-Game Database 	-- stores past games for machine learning access -Game Server 	-- hosts database and online playing environment -Game AI 		-- plays against players and learns as it goes: plays pinochle and euchre -WebApp 		-- Allows players to play online from different platforms -Phone App 		-- Allows android users to play natively on their system